 - I will continually monitor my weight and fat %, and make adjustments if my weight starts to increase.

 I will continue to make notes at my Slow-Carb diet blog.
 At least two of my friends (Andy and Ieva) are trying the diet.
-If you are thinking about it and have questions, I will do my best to answer them.
 Slow-Carb Diet is a registered trademark of Timothy Ferriss.